Four Ways the Food and Beverage Industry Can Reduce Food Waste

 NIH reported that a product's shelf life depends on the optimal temperature and transportation conditions.
 Shippers define the exact temperatures that should be maintained during transport, and transportation providers can monitor those temperatures throughout the supply chain to ensure they remain in compliance.

-Andy Moses, senior vice president of sales and solutions at Penske Logistics, said even slight fluctuations in temperatures can affect a product's shelf life.
+Andy Moses, senior vice president of solutions and sales strategy at Penske Logistics, said even slight fluctuations in temperatures can affect a product's shelf life.
 For example, raising the temperature of bagged salad from 34 to 42 degrees Fahrenheit during a shipment makes bagged salad go bad five days faster even though the product will be delivered perfectly intact.

 Penske can monitor temperatures in a number of ways, based on customer needs.
 Real-time temperature monitoring sensors can provide constant tracking of the ambient air temperature within a load, and sensors can also be placed at the pallet level for additional monitoring.